Getting Involved

 QUALIFICATIONS:

-Skill in evidence-informed clinical interventions for children, youth and families.
+Skill in evidence-informed clinical interventions for children, youth and families (e.g. CBT, DBT, Emotion Focused FT, Solution Focused and Brief Narrative Therapy)

-Ability to work effectively with children, youth and families in a therapeutic goal-oriented way.
+Ability to work effectively with children, youth and families in a therapeutic, goal-oriented, strength based way Trained in Trauma Informed Practice and the delivery of wrap around services

 Thorough knowledge of child, youth and family development (psychological, emotional, physical, social).